joedono/House-of-Z/notes/plot.md

 # Plot

+## Timeline
+- 10 days in prison
+- 5 days freeing Loftran from the cult of Zehir
+- 2-3 days hiking up Frostfall pass and fighting Katarina
+- 2-3 days figuring out Anguisa
+- 40 days downtime waiting for the Sea Spear to be ready
+- 10 days journey to The Heavenly Cay

 ## Hooks for next arc
 - The king of Loftran is missing
 - The party found a mysterious list of different locations in the world to investigate